Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Extended Discussions of Related Work

-\mypara{Tool-augmented reasoning (``thinking with tools'')} This pattern interleaves planning with execution: the model emits a structured intermediate plan, calls tools, integrates their feedback, and continues its chain of thought~\cite{agarwal2025gpt, gao2024efficient, wu2025tool, chen2023chatcot}.
-In \name, once a tool call is emitted, the current request is considered complete; after the tool finishes, a follow-up request is enqueued with the updated context. \name naturally supports this by allowing the scheduler to pin the request’s KV cache and immediately schedule the next step, avoiding unnecessary re-encoding and reducing end-to-end latency.
+\mypara{Thinking with tools} This pattern interleaves planning with execution: the model emits a structured intermediate plan, calls tools, integrates their feedback, and continues its chain of thought~\cite{agarwal2025gpt, gao2024efficient, wu2025tool, chen2023chatcot}.
+In \name, once a tool call is emitted, the current request is considered complete; after the tool finishes, a follow-up request is enqueued with the updated context. \name can be extended to this scenario by implementing a tool parser as shown in in .

-\mypara{Parallel tool calls} When sub-tasks are independent (e.g., “What's the weather in Berkeley and Stanford?”), issuing multiple tool calls in parallel can shorten turn latency~\cite{kim2024llm, anthropic2025paralleltools, openai2024parallelfc, mao2024bfclv2live, yan2024bfcl, patil2025bfcl}.
-By design, these calls are commutative: they may execute in any order, and their responses are appended to the dialogue state as they complete.
-The next model generation step proceeds only after all required tool results arrive; thus, the observed latency is bounded by the slowest tool invocation.
-Parallelism is most useful when tools have limited shared state and independent of each other.
+\mypara{Parallel tool calls} When sub-tasks are independent (e.g., “"How is the weather in US and UK?”), issuing multiple tool calls in parallel can shorten turn latency~\cite{kim2024llm, anthropic2025paralleltools, openai2024parallelfc, mao2024bfclv2live, yan2024bfcl, patil2025bfcl}.
+By design, these calls are commutative: they may execute in any order, and their responses are appended to the context as they complete. \name can be extended through a function call predictor from client.

 \mypara{Asynchronous tools} Asynchronous tool calls make execution non-blocking: each call returns a handle (a \emph{future}/promise) that the model can later await, allowing generation to continue while tools run in the background~\cite{gim2024asynchronous, ginart2024asynchronous, openAI2025realtime}.
 This is especially useful for breadth-first or tree-search behaviors (e.g., deep-research or browsing agents that fan out multiple probes concurrently).
 This workload suits \name well: because the model performs little active computation between awaits, KV-cache reuse is high as long as we avoid premature eviction.